Welcome to Great Barrier Reef Tours

 Fifteen species of seagrass beds attract both dugongs and turtles and providing habitats for the fish.

 The Great Barrier Reef is also home to some of the ocean world’s predators.
 These include around 125 types of shark, stingray and chimaera.
-Close to 5,000 species of mollusc have been noted to exist in the area, including the giant clam.
+Close to 5,000 species of the mollusc are known to exist in the area, including the giant clam.

-In the air, at least 215 species of birds are known to visit the Great Barrier Reef and nest on some of the islands.
+In the air, at least 215 species of birds visit the Great Barrier Reef and nest on some of the islands.
 Of these is the white-bellied sea eagle, one of the 1.7 million birds which visit reef sites for breeding.

 The islands encompassing the Great Barrier Reef support 2,195 types of known species of plants, three of which are endemic.
 The southern islands, especially in the Whitsunday region, are the most diverse and support 1,141 plant species which are all propagated by birds.